 Returning to C

 Performance of the hailstone example was close to the conditional branch.
-A slightly improved branch predictor, or improved pipeline with a lower misprediction penalty would negate the cmov benefit.
+A slightly improved branch predictor, or improved pipeline with a lower misprediction penalty would negate the cmov benefit in this case.

 For the floating point code, it would be nice if we could express assume + is associative: I don't care about the exact rounding.